sanchojaf/integration/content/integration/message_basics.md

 ### Response

 The second way for a message to enter the system is in response to a [service request](terminology#service_requests) to an [endpoint](terminology#endpoints).
 When an end point is processing a message, it will typically respond with a new message.
-That new message can in turn be processed by the Spree Commerce hub.
+That new message can in turn be processed by the Cenit hub.

 Let's look at a specific example where we are using an integration that takes new shipments and dispatches them to a third party logistics provider (3PL) for drop shipping.
 The `process_shipment` service of this endpoint will return a `notification:info` message in response to this service request.